Sick Pay Insurance

 Smoker Status

-Smokers are more at risk of developing a health condition.
-Some insurers will increase your premiums if you smoke, others won’t.
+Smokers are more at risk of developing a health condition, so some insurers will increase your premiums if you smoke.

 Insurers typically offer deferred periods of 4, 8, 13, 26, or 52 weeks.
 The longer this period, the cheaper your premiums because insurers don’t have to pay out immediately.